Nashville, TN Personal Injury Attorneys

 After examining your evidence, a lawyer can help you estimate a fair settlement figure based on your damages.
 You can claim some potential damages through a personal injury lawsuit.

-- Immediate medical bills – This includes costs associated with emergency services, physician examination, surgery, and treatment.
+- Immediate medical expenses– This includes costs associated with emergency services, physician examination, surgery, and treatment.

-- Recurring medical bills – This includes costs associated with prescription medication, physical therapy, and other necessary medical equipment.
+- Recurring medical expenses– This includes costs associated with prescription medication, physical therapy, and other necessary medical equipment.

 - Lost wages accrued during the recovery process